scope.yml

 - type: console

-# The net category includes network operations like listen, connect, close,
+# The net category includes open and close events on network connections.

-# send, recv, etc. The name, field, and value properties are regular
+# The name, field, and value properties are regular expressions applied

-# expressions applied to the corresponding event properties.
-Events will be
+# to the corresponding event properties.
+Events will be generated when

 #